UEFI-code/FuckingPKG/README.md

 # FuckingPKG

-U know, install a pkg need Admin privilege...And it may contains fucking install scripts to pollute your Mac
+U know, install a pkg need Admin privilege...And it may contains fucking scripts that polluting your Mac.

 So, try NOT double-click a pkg.
 Expand it instead.
 ```bash